The Dorrance Family Foundation

-Ashley serves her community beyond her roles as a board member with The Dorrance Family Foundation.
-She serves on the advisory board of P.O.P.S.I.C.L.E.
-Center and provides leadership and support for Whispering Hope Ranch.
-She is active and personally involved with Steele Children’s Research Center and T-Gen, with a special commitment to rare pediatric genetic disorders, animal welfare organizations and other children’s medical causes.
+Owner and president of Bellisima Ranch (Cave Creek, Arizona), a state-of-the art, full service horse boarding and training facility, Ashley currently serves on the board of The Dorrance Family Foundation and the Dorrance Family Legacy Trust.
+She is active and personally involved with Steele Children’s Research Center and T-Gen, with a special commitment to rare pediatric genetic disorders, animal welfare organizations, and other children’s medical causes.
 Her work and philanthropic focus recently expanded to include California and Hawaii.

 Denise D. Resnik

 Southwest Human Development

-Under Ginger’s direction, Southwest Human Development has established a national reputation for leadership and high-quality programs and services in the early childhood fields of education, mental health, family support, disabilities services and training.
-Ginger has made a significant contribution to the early childhood field in Arizona by ensuring that the latest best practices and research are used to create programs and educate parents, professionals and policy makers about the importance of children’s earliest years to later development.
+Since founding Southwest Human Development in 1981 with just six employees serving 175 families, CEO Ginger Ward has grown the community-based organization to the largest of its kind in Arizona, with 900 employees serving 135,000 young children and families each year.
+Ginger has made a significant contribution to the early childhood field in Arizona by ensuring that the latest best practices and research are used to create programs and to educate parents, professionals, and policymakers about the importance of children’s earliest years to their later development.

 Ginger serves on a variety of boards and committees charged with forming policy on, and improving services for, children and families, including the Alliance for Early Learning Success; the American Academy of Pediatrics, Arizona Chapter Board of Directors; Arizona Early Childhood Alliance; Arizona’s Child Care Advisory Committee; Educare Arizona Board of Directors; Educare National Leadership Council; Healthy Families Steering Committee; Maricopa County Family Support Alliance; and the ZERO TO THREE National Board of Directors.